lmmentel/mendeleev/docs/source/data.rst

 Data
 ****

-To find out how to fetch data in bulk, check out the documentation about :ref:`data access <notebooks/02_data_access.ipynb>`.
+To find out how to fetch data in bulk, check out the documentation about :doc:`data access <notebooks/bulk_data_access.ipynb>`.

 Elements
 ========